-Melanie has spoken to audiences across the country about a variety of topics including writing, adoption, and the power of story.
-She is passionate about encouraging others to use the unique gifts that God has given them, and she has shared her journey with grade school children, college students, fellow novelists, ministry leaders, book clubs, radio hosts, and publishing professionals.
-She enjoys teaching at writing conferences, women’s events, and as an adjunct writing and public relations professor at George Fox University.
+Melanie enjoys speaking about a variety of topics including how to write thought-provoking fiction and the power of story.
+She is passionate about encouraging others to use their unique gifts and has shared her journey with fellow novelists, book clubs, librarians, kids of all ages, college students, radio hosts, church groups, and publishing professionals.
+She also teaches regularly as an adjunct professor and at writing conferences across the country.

 Why Bad Things Must Happen to Good Characters

 As fiction writers, we love our good characters, but in order for readers to like our hero or heroine, we must create formidable opposition along their journey.
 This workshop covers one of the most important elements in successful fiction writing—how to create relevant internal and external conflict so readers care deeply about the main characters and engross themselves completely in our novel as they cheer for the protagonist to overcome every obstacle in their way.

 Readers often ask what I enjoy most about fiction writing, but my favorite part of the process isn’t the actual writing.
 It’s the research.
 I love exploring old houses, tracking down names and places, listening to stories, and turning the crisp pages of a diary written more than a hundred years past.
 This workshop covers all aspects of historical fiction research including how to effectively gather relevant information from online resources, libraries, museums, interviews, and research trips without drowning in the abundance of details.

 Stitching Together Time-Slip Fiction